-Volunteers expand the reach of our valuable public health work.
+Volunteers expand the reach of our valuable work.

-A volunteer performs services for the Health Department without compensation.
+A volunteer performs services for us with no compensation.

-A long-term volunteer who provides skills and services for community involvement while networking, gaining experience and building a resume.
+A long-term volunteer who provides skills and services.
+You will network, gain experience and build your resume.

-Visits the Health Department for an average of four to eight hours to observe, interact with staff and to get an insider’s view of a career field.
+Visits us for four to eight hours.
+During that time, you will observe, interact with our staff and to get an insider’s view of a career field.

-A learning program for a class or an individual that a professor, teacher or career counselor leads.
+A learning program for a class or a single person.
+A professor, teacher or career counselor will lead your training.

-To qualify for academic credit, the school and student work with the field site supervisor to set objectives to meet academic program goals.
-The field site supervisor evaluates the intern’s work to ensure the learning objectives are met.
+To qualify for academic credit, you and your school will work with our field site supervisor.
+You must set objectives to meet academic program goals.
+We will evaluate your work to ensure you’re meeting objectives.
 Interns can be high school or college students.

-People from public, non-profit and private organizations who work with the Health Department to advance our mission.
-Individuals work onsite and are not employed by and may or may not be directed by the Department per a contract agreement.
-Partners may serve various lengths of time, working in coordinated efforts with the Department, relying on one other's strengths to provide the highest possible community service.
+People from public, non-profit and private organizations who work with us to advance our mission.
+You work onsite and are not employed by us.
+You may or may not be directed by the Department per a contract agreement.
+Partners may serve various lengths of time.
+You will coordinate with us as we rely on one other's strengths to provide the best possible community service.

 Pierce County Medical Reserve Corps

-Get more information about volunteering with the Pierce County Medical Reserve Corps.
+Read more about volunteering with the Pierce County Medical Reserve Corps.